Willy-Kimura/BootMeUp/README.md

   >
   > This is especially important for those working with the Designer.

--   `ShortcutExists`: Checks whether the application has an active shortcut link created in the Windows *Startup* folder.

 - `ShortcutPath`: Gets the path to the application shortcut created either when the Registry fails or when the default `BootArea` is set to `BootAreas.StartupFolder`.

 - `ParentForm`: Gets or sets the component's parent form.
 This is mainly necessary when the component is used from the Designer.